What is staphylococcal scalded skin syndrome?

 How is SSSS diagnosed?

-Staphylococcal scalded skin syndrome is usually diagnosed based on medical history and complete physical exam.
+Staphylococcal scalded skin syndrome is usually diagnosed based on medical history and a complete physical exam.
 In some cases, the doctor may order a skin biopsy to confirm the diagnosis.
 This test involves taking a small piece of skin to check under a microscope.

 What are the treatment options for SSSS?